The Island with No Name (1st Level Adventure for D&D 5e) – Part 1

 I haven’t drawn up a map, as I used tiles when I ran this.
 Basically create a quick drawing of some docks with barrels and other stuff for cover.
 A quick Google search will provide a fine number of maps that can work or purchase this very affordable trade port map from 2-Minute Tabletop.

-Voss is willing to kill the characters to get the map if needed, but was ordered by Taggert to capture them alive is possible.
-If Voss or any of the thugs member are killed or knocked unconscious, the gang will attempt to disengage and run, leaving behind any fallen crewmates.
+Voss is willing to kill the characters to get the map if needed, but was ordered by Taggart to capture them alive if possible.
+If Voss or any of the thugs are killed or knocked unconscious, the gang will attempt to disengage and run, leaving behind any fallen crewmates.
 Any fallen gang members who are brought back to consciousness and successfully questioned will reveal a few details.

 - Taggart was spying on Mags and her crew and knows they have a map

 - Taggart knows they are just about to set sail